ec-jrc/re3gistry/contribution.md

   You can use the comment box to at the bottom of the Pull Request to address questions that the project maintainer might have

 ## Requirements for a Pull Request
 1. A Pull Request can be composed by one or multiple commits.
 All changes together address one high-level concern.
 If a Pull Request provides multiple, distinct features from different sections and each section addresses a separate concern, without addressing one common high-level concern, it will be rejected.
-Examples for bad Pull Requests: a Pull Request that provides a bugfix and adds a feature or a Pull Request that addresses multiple R3IPs.
+Examples for bad Pull Requests: a Pull Request that provides a bugfix and adds a feature or a Pull Request that addresses multiple IPs.
 2. Changes must be traceable in the commit history.
 3. Make sure you have added Javadocs if you have added public interfaces.
 4. Make sure there are no commented out code sections.